 I came back to Nijmegen, this time to the Donders Centre for Cognition, on an NWO-funded VENI-grant in January 2012.

-I currently am senior investigator at the MPI for Psycholinguistics (Neurobiology of Language Dept.).
+I was then employed as senior investigator at the MPI for Psycholinguistics (Neurobiology of Language Dept.), until July 2020.

 In my professional life, I would say the things I enjoy the most are: